 Submit Your Information: Johnson Fistel Urges Shareholders to Join Lumen Technologies Class Action Lawsuit - LUMN

-/EIN News/ -- SAN DIEGO, March 03, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Lumen Technologies, Inc. (NYSE: LUMN).
-The class action is on behalf of shareholders who purchased Lumen Technologies securities between September 14, 2020 and February 7, 2023, inclusive (the “Class Period”).
+San Diego, California--(Newsfile Corp. - March 5, 2023) - Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Lumen Technologies, Inc. LUMN.
+The class action is on behalf of shareholders who purchased Lumen Technologies securities between September 14, 2020 and February 7, 2023, inclusive (the "Class Period").
 Investors are hereby notified that they have until May 2, 2023, to move the Court to serve as lead plaintiff in this action.

 What actions may I take at this time?
 If you suffered a loss and are interested in learning more about being a lead plaintiff, please contact Jim Baker (jimb@johnsonfistel.com) by email or phone at 619-814-4471.
 If emailing, please include a phone number.